LostLaser/Daratos/README.md

 ![Daratos Logo](https://raw.githubusercontent.com/LostLaser/Daratos/master/logo/logo_100x293.png)

-Daratos is a tool to determine the political leaning of a news article or news segment that you find on the web.
+Daratos is a tool to determine the political leaning of a news article that you find on the web.
+Bias predictions are pulled from [The Bipartisan Press'](https://www.thebipartisanpress.com/) AI.

 ## Consumer Offerings
 You can install the web extension [here](#) (Link to be added later).